United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 **When use custom table is checked**

-Enter the page item containing the document primary key.
+Enter the page item containing the document's primary key.
 When an item specified as the primary key is set to `NULL`, the plug-in shows the document creation panel.

 **When use custom table is not checked**

-Enter comma-delimited page items containing primary keys values of a document to be loaded.
+Enter comma-delimited page items containing the primary key(s) value(s) of a document to be loaded.
 When any APEX item specified as the primary key is set to `NULL`, the plug-in shows the document creation panel.

 ### Menu layout